ccsoft/cordova-vungle/README.md

 >####parameters

->> *config*: object: Optional vungle config params as json object, see init for details
+>> *config*: object: Optional vungle config params as json object to overide init config.
+Use null if you are happy with the config defined in your init.

 >> *successCallback*: function: Called with a boolean for completion of video (to be used in incentivized ads)